-It refers to the theory of inheritance that postulates three generalizations by explaining a law of dominance, segregation and independent assortment.
+It refers to the theory of inheritance that postulates three generalizations by explaining the law of dominance, segregation and independent assortment.
 Mendel performed experiments in his monastery’s garden on a pea plant.
 According to the Mendelian inheritance and genetics:

 - Traits: It refers to the features passed from the parent species to the new individuals by the carrier of discrete units.

 - Genes: It refers to the discrete units, where each unit expresses itself independently in the offsprings.

 - Alleles: It refers to the two alternative pairs of a gene, in which one pair from each parent is transferred to the offspring.
-If a gene carry two identical forms of alleles, an individual is said to have “Homozygous genotype”.
-If a gene carry two different types (dominant and recessive) of alleles, an individual is said to have “Heterozygous genotype”.
+If a gene carry two identical forms of alleles, an individual is said to have a “Homozygous genotype”.
+If a gene carry two different types (dominant and recessive) of alleles, an individual is said to have a “Heterozygous genotype”.

 - Genotype: It refers to the specific arrangement of alleles for a given pair of genes.
 A dominant gene (represented by an uppercase letter ‘D‘) expresses its phenotypic characters significantly over a recessive gene (represented by a lower case letter ‘d‘).

-Mendel took seven different traits with two forms (dominant and recessive) in his experiment like:
+Mendel took seven different traits with two forms (dominant and recessive) in his experiment:

-- Stem length: For such character, Mendel took tall stem (dominant form) and dwarf stem (recessive form).
+- Stem length: For such a character, Mendel took tall stem (dominant form) and dwarf stem (recessive form).

 - Flower position: For such trait, he took flower on axial position (dominant form) and another on terminal position (recessive form).

-- Flower colour: For such trait, he took a violet coloured flower (dominant form) and a white coloured flower (recessive form).
+- Flower colour: He took a violet coloured flower (dominant form) and a white coloured flower (recessive form) for such a trait.

 - Pod shape: For such trait, Mendel took one inflated pod (dominant form) and constricted seed (recessive form).

-- Pod colour: Here, Mendel took green coloured pod (dominant form) and yellow coloured pod (recessive form).
+- Pod colour: Mendel took a green coloured pod (dominant form) and a yellow coloured pod (recessive form).

 - Cotyledon colour: Mendel took yellow coloured cotyledon (dominant form) and green coloured cotyledon (recessive form).

 - Seed form: For such trait, Mendel took some round seeds (dominant form) and some wrinkled seeds (recessive form).